What Is Pu-erh Tea?

 The technique is similar to breaking a cake.

-• next, insert your needle 1-2 more times close to the first place of insertion and repeat the previous step
+- next, insert the needle 1-2 more times close to the first place of insertion and repeat the previous step

 Notes:

-1. Many Pu-erh bricks and cakes are well-compressed and could be pretty hard to break, especially if it’s your first time.
-The most important thing is to be patient and gentle, try to find the softest spot first rather than forcing it to break.
+- Many Pu-erh bricks and cakes are well compressed and can be pretty hard to break, especially if it’s your first time.
+The most important thing is to be patient and gentle, try to find the softest spot first, rather than forcing it to break.

-2. Be very cautious of the positioning of your hands!
-Needle accidents are not uncommon when trying to break pu-erh.
+- Be very cautious of the positioning of your hands!
+Needle accidents are not uncommon when breaking pu-erh.
 Just make sure you are not rushing and place your hands somewhere they can’t easily be injured.

-3. Never stick the tea needle directly into the tea cake or brick from the top.
-Ideally, it should be inserted in the direction that the leaves are layered.
-Each layer of pu-erh is different, a well-broken piece will offer you the biggest variety and depth of flavor.
+- Never stick the tea needle directly into the tea cake or brick from the top.
+Ideally, it should be inserted in the direction of leaf layering.
+Each layer of pu-erh is different; a well-broken piece will offer you the widest variety and depth of flavor.

-Most importantly — be patient, and practice makes perfect!
+Most importantly, be patient – practice makes perfect!